MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/pre-configured-system-accounts.md

 ---
-# required metadata

 title: Preconfigured system accounts
-description: This article provides information about the system accounts that are preconfigured on your finance and operations environments.
+description: Learn about the system accounts that are preconfigured on your finance and operations environments with a table that outlines the purpose for various accounts.
 author: jaredha
+ms.author: jaredha
+ms.topic: conceptual
 ms.date: 04/10/2024
-ms.topic: conceptual
 ms.custom:
   - bap-template

-# optional metadata

-# ROBOTS:
+ms.reviewer: johnmichalak
 audience: IT Pro
-# ms.devlang:
-ms.reviewer: johnmichalak
-# ms.tgt_pltfrm:
 ms.search.region: Global
-# ms.search.industry:
-ms.author: jaredha
 ms.search.validFrom: 2017-11-01
 ms.dyn365.ops.version: Platform update 13
 ---

 # Preconfigured system accounts